AlexandreDecan/sismic/docs/testing.rst

     4. tell this story to an interpreter of the *property statechart* ``tester``.

 If ``tester`` ends in a final configuration, ie. ``tester.final`` holds, then the test is **considered** successful.
+The semantic of *successful* depends on the *desirability* of the checked property.

 The following *property statechart* examples are relative to :ref:`this statechart <elevator_example>`.
 They show the specification of some testers in YAML, and how to execute them.